 Nursery Learning Objectives

 Autumn 1

 All about me I am interested in photographs of myself and familiar people and objects I am curious about people and show interest in stories about myself and my family I can talk about what I was like when I was a baby I can talk about places I have visited (e.g.: the park/ASDA

 Autumn 2

-Stories and celebrations I show interest in different occupations I enjoy celebrating my birthday and that of others I can make observations about my immediate environment I can, in pretend play, imitate everyday actions and events from own family and cultural background, e.g. making and drinking tea.
+Mega beasts I can make observations about my immediate environment I can, in pretend play, imitate everyday actions and events from own family and cultural background, e.g. making and drinking tea.

 Spring 1

-Animal fun I can begin to make sense of my own life-story and family's history I can identify where things belong in my environment (E.g. where my bottle/ coat/ painting goes) I can talk about environment in stories
+Superheroes I can identify where things belong in my environment (E.g. where my bottle/ coat/ painting goes) I can talk about environment in stories

 Spring 2

-Growing up I am beginning to notice changes in my environment I can talk about an animal life cycle
+Food Glorious Food I show interest in different occupations I enjoy celebrating my birthday and that of others

 Summer 1

 Adventures under the sea I can see my new friends have similarities and differences that connect them to, and distinguish them from, others I can talk about what I can see I can talk about what is special in our world

 Summer 2

-A taste of the world I can use simple positional language I am beginning to talk about and describe changes in my environment I can talk about different places
+Watch me grow I am beginning to notice changes in my environment I can talk about an animal life cycle I can begin to make sense of my own life-story and family's history

 Reception Learning Objectives

 Autumn 1

 Who helps us?
 Identifying their family.
 Commenting on photos of their family; naming who they can see and of what relation they are to them.
 I can describe people who are familiar to me.
-Show interest in the lives of other people who are familiar to me

-Can talk about what they do with their family and places they have been with their family.
+Show interest in the lives of other people who are familiar to me Can talk about what they do with their family and places they have been with their family.
 Can draw similarities and make comparisons between other families.
 Name and describe people who are familiar to them.
+I can show an interest in different occupations and ways of life I can ask questions about aspects of my familiar world such as the place where I live or the natural world

+Autumn 2

-I can show an interest in different occupations and ways of life I can ask questions about aspects of my familiar world such as the place where I live or the natural world Autumn 2 Compare and contrast character from stories, including figures from the past: looking at clothes I can talk about significant events in my own experience I can talk about why things happen: making gingerbread Into the woods I can recognise and describe special times or events for family or friends I can draw a simple map I can talk about things I have observed such as animals, I show care for living things I can recognise that people have different beliefs and celebrate special times in different ways Listen to children describing and commenting on things they have seen whilst outside, including plants and animals Spring 1 Use images, video clips, shared texts and other resources to bring the wider world into the classroom.
+Time to celebrate I can talk about significant events in my own experience I can recognise and describe special times or events for family or friends I can recognise that people have different beliefs and celebrate special times in different ways Listen to children describing and commenting on things they have seen whilst outside, including plants and animals

+Spring 1

+Space Use images, video clips, shared texts and other resources to bring the wider world into the classroom.
 Listen to what children say about what they see.
+Celebrate Chinese New Year Recognising that people have different beliefs Respecting difference Talk about lives of people around us Talk about experiences at different points in the year (class calendar for each month)

+Spring 2

+Around the world I can describe special events (Easter) I can understand the life cycle of a plant and animal

+Summer 1

+Animals and their habitats Eestures of local environment

+Summer 2

-Space Celebrate Chinese New Year Recognising that people have different beliefs Respecting difference Talk about lives of people around us Talk about experiences at different points in the year (class calendar for each month) Spring 2 I can describe special events (Easter) Minibeasts and I can understand the life cycle of a plant and animal Megabeasts I can start to develop an understanding of growth, decay and changes over time I can talk about some of the things I have observed such as plants, animals, nature and objects.
-Summer 1 Similarities and differences between countries/environments Food Glorious Food Features of local environment Places of Google Earth, how are they similar/different Summer 2 Compare and contrast past and present Imagine Listen to how children communicate their understanding of their own environment and contrasting environments through conversation and in magnie play I can talk about ways in which I can look after the environment
+Tell a tale Compare and contrast past and present Listen to how children communicate their understanding of their own environment and contrasting environments through conversation and in play I can talk about ways in which I can look after the environment